learn-co-curriculum/react-hooks-react-router-code-along/README.md

 database, you'll likely want to run a `fetch` request within a `useEffect` to grab the specific piece of data you want from your database.

-Now that we have a way to access the user we want, let's updated our UserProfile component to display information about that user!
+Now that we have a way to access the user we want, let's update our `UserProfile` component to display information about that user!

 ```jsx